gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - How are unqualified ids of plugin dependencies to be interpreted? (i.e. script plugins can be used across builds, with potentially different qualifying rules)
 - Do these 'new' script plugins need to declare that they are compatible with the new mechanism?
 Are there any differences WRT their implementation?
-- How do script plugins declare their non plugin dependencies?
-- How do script plugins declare the classes that they export?

 ## Plugin resolution